 So, what are we at Francis M. Weston Audubon Society planning to do?

-First, local birders interested in participating in Eagle Watch can become trained at one of several online training classes being offered this month by Audubon Florida Eagle Watch coordinator, Shawnlei Breeding.
+First, local birders interested in participating in Eagle Watch may become trained by the Audubon Florida Eagle Watch coordinator, Shawnlei Breeding.

 Next, known locations of historical nests in our two counties will be adopted by, or assigned to, trained volunteers.
 (Some known nests are so remote that monitoring may not be possible.)